Slevinski/slevinski.github.io/series/unicode-and-signwriting/README.md

 *Compatibility, chronology, developer guidance, and standards-facing technical notes*

 This repository contains the Unicode and SignWriting technical companion series.
-It keeps the public record, current compatibility judgment, implementation guidance, Wikimedia context, and possible standards next steps in one bounded place.
+It keeps the v1.0.0 public record, compatibility judgment, implementation guidance, Wikimedia context, and possible standards next steps in one bounded place.

 ## Repository Details